kiwi0fruit/open-fonts/README.md

 This extesnion would help you to make internet less messy in style :-)

 And even more!
 Stylebot can fix issues that arise from thinner fonts in Chrome with [MacType](#mactype): swap badly looking fonts.
-For example:
+For example add this to the Global Stylesheet:

 ```css
 * {